j-morano/contemporary-z/README.md

 z [options] [directory or substrings]
 ```

-1. If no option nor directory or substrings are specified, `cz` prints a numbered list of the most frecent directories to select one of them by introducing its number.
+1. If no option nor directory or substrings are specified, `cz` prints a numbered list of the most 'frecent' directories to select one of them by introducing its number.

 2. If a directory name is introduced, `cz` jumps to the directory (if available) and adds it to the directories database (if it is not already added).

 3. If a substring or substrings are introduced, `cz` searches in the database for coincidences.
 If there is only one coincidence, `cz` accesses the directory directly.
 If there are 2 or more coincidences, `cz` outputs the list, as in the case 1.

 ### Options: